swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 process*.
 We pass along the `select` channel making sure to put the event we read back at the front.
-We also pass along the `cancel` channel, note we use `r/fan-in` to mix in `raw`, which a channel of the changes to the input field (we want to cancel menu selection if the users starts typing again).
+We also pass along the `cancel` channel, note we use `r/fan-in` to mix in `raw`, which a channel of the changes to the input field because we want to cancel menu selection if the users starts typing again.

 `autocompleter*` will be *paused* until the menu selection subprocess completes.
 Because we can hand off control, coordination logic between `autocompleter*` and `menu-proc` becomes unnecessary.

 It worth taking a breath to consider how flexible this is.
-Because channels do require explicit subscription we can simply pass them along as values, pause our execution allowing some other process to read from the channel until they are done at which point we can pick up where we left off.
+Because channels do not require explicit subscription we can simply pass them along as values, pause our execution allowing some other process to read from the channel until they are done at which point we can pick up where we left off.
+This is very different from the approach taken by [Reactive Extensions](http://msdn.microsoft.com/en-us/data/gg577609.aspx) and similar systems like [Dart's Stream](http://api.dartlang.org/docs/releases/latest/dart_async/Stream.html).

 ```
               (= sc select)